AventusDAO/avn-gateway-api/README.md

 ```

 #### getAccountNonce
-Returns the nonce of a given AvN account
+Returns the account nonce of a given AvN account

 **REQUEST** \
 `POST https://AVN-API-URL/query`